 - 14.4 Employees on leaves of six (6) months to one (1) year shall notify the Publisher of their intent to return at least sixty (60) days before the end of the leave.
 Employees on leaves of less than six (6) months shall notify the Publisher of their intent to return at least forty-five (45) days before the end of the leave.
 If notification is not received by the Publisher, it shall be the Publisher's option to determine that failure to provide notice constitutes resignation.
-The Publisher will notify the affected employee in writing of the requirements of this Section before the employee begins the leave. - Employees who have had a death in the immediate family shall have up to three (3) days off with pay to make funeral/memorial service arrangements and/or attend the family/memorial service.
+The Publisher will notify the affected employee in writing of the requirements of this Section before the employee begins the leave. - 14.5 Employees who have had a death in the immediate family shall have up to three (3) days off with pay to make funeral/memorial service arrangements and/or attend the family/memorial service.
 If travel of more than 600 miles one way is required to attend the family/memorial service, the employee shall have up to five (5) days off with pay to make funeral/memorial service arrangements and/or attend the family memorial service.
-It is understood immediate family is parent, step-parent, spouse, child/step-child, sibling, grandparent, grandchild, mother-in-law, father-in-law, son-in-law, daughter-in-law, sister-in-law, brother-in-law, aunt, uncle, niece, nephew, or domestic partner as defined by the Publisher's policy, which is attached hereto as Attachment I. - 14.6 Conflicts between this Agreement and federal or state leave regulations, i.e., 1993 Family Medical Leave Act, will be resolved in compliance with statutory requirements.
+It is understood immediate family is parent, step-parent, spouse, child/step-child, sibling, grandparent, grandchild, mother-in-law, father-in-law, son-in-law, daughter-in-law, sister-in-law, brother-in-law, aunt, uncle, niece, nephew, or domestic partner as defined by the Publisher's policy, which is attached hereto as Attachment I. - 14.6 Bargaining unit employees shall be governed by the same family and Medical Leave Act Policy that applies to non-bargaining unit employees (a copy of such policy is attached hereto).
+Conflicts between this Agreement and federal or state leave regulations, i.e., 1993 Family Medical Leave Act, will be resolved in compliance with statutory requirements.